 Find out what the key is to your next Parisian adventure in this blog post The Secret to Your Ideal Luxury Holiday Today

 5) HAVING A LOW STANDARD FOR DATING

-When you first arrive to Paris, you’re meeting people right and left.
-If you’re single, it’s a dating play ground.
+When you first arrive in Paris, you’re meeting people right and left.
+If you’re single, it’s a dating playground.
 You’re gonna love the thrill that Paris’ dating pool has.
 Think of all the potential!